flux-framework/flux-core/doc/man3/flux_stat_watcher_create.rst

-:func:`flux_stat_watcher_create` creates a reactor watcher that monitors for changes in the status of the file system object represented by *path*.
-If the file system object exists, :linux:man7:`inotify` is used, if available; otherwise the reactor polls the file every *interval* seconds.
+:func:`flux_stat_watcher_create` creates a reactor watcher that monitors for changes in the status of the file system object represented by :var:`path`.
+If the file system object exists, :linux:man7:`inotify` is used, if available; otherwise the reactor polls the file every :var:`interval` seconds.
 A value of zero selects a conservative default (currently five seconds).

-The callback *revents* argument should be ignored.
+The callback :var:`revents` argument should be ignored.

-:func:`flux_stat_watcher_get_rstat` may be used to obtain the status within *callback*.
-If non-NULL, *stat* receives the current status.
+:func:`flux_stat_watcher_get_rstat` may be used to obtain the status within :var:`callback`.
+If non-NULL, :var:`stat` receives the current status.
-If non-NULL, *prev* receives the previous status.
+If non-NULL, :var:`prev` receives the previous status.

-If the object does not exist, stat->st_nlink will be zero and other status fields are undefined.
+If the object does not exist, :var:`stat->st_nlink` will be zero and other status fields are undefined.
 The appearance/disappearance of a file is considered a status change like any other.